Catalyser, Clod Ensemble’s free skills and professional development programme for young creative practitioners, returns in early 2024.

 “My Catalyser experience has felt like a bridge, helping me to bridge the infamous graduated to ‘career’ gap.”

 Catalyser is part of Clod Ensemble’s growing programme of talent and workforce development.
-As of June 2023, a full social value impact report on the Catalyser programme is being prepared and will be available shortly.
+As of June 2023, a full social value impact report on the Catalyser programme is being prepared.

 Catalyser 2022 has been generously supported by D’Oyly Carte Charitable Trust, Garrick Trust, Portal Trust, Knight Dragon & L&Q.

 Catalyser is a creative learning programme for people aged 18-25 years which takes place at Clod Ensemble Studios in North Greenwich.
 The programme was piloted in 2022 and continues to evolve in response to ongoing learning with potential participants and programme alumni.

 Image credits: lead image Hugo Glendinning; body text images both Vipul Sangoi